Medicinal use of cannabinoids is logical, since our bodies produce some of the same chemicals (endocannabinoids) for healthy brain function.

+The history of using cannabis for medical benefits goes back thousands of years in many cultures.
 The scientific evidence of the medicinal properties of cannabinoids is increasing as governments are loosening regulations and permitting more research.

-Patients have reported cannabis reduces symptoms of PTSD, such as nightmares, panic attacks, hypervigilance, personal detachment, etc.
+Patients have reported cannabis reduces symptoms of PTSD, such as nightmares, panic attacks, hypervigilance, personal detachment and more.

 Cannabis reduces amygdala activity, the organ causing the fear response.

 Hemp seed, or parts of it, are FDA-aproved and used as a protein, carbohydrate, or oil ingredient in beverages (juices, smoothies, protein drinks, plant-based alternatives to dairy products), soups, dips, spreads, sauces, dressings, plant-based alternatives to meat products, desserts, baked goods, cereals, snacks, and nutrition bars.

 At this time, cannabis products are not used in animal feed, and anyone wanting to give it to their pet as a treatment should consult with a veterinarian.